 Social Equity Excise Fee Review

-Most of it goes into their fund, while 15 percent has to go to stopping minors for consuming cannabis.
+Most of it goes into their fund, while 15 percent has to go to stopping minors from consuming cannabis.

 Delgado said the legislature and Governor decide where the money goes.
 He noted people want the money to go to economic development, criminal justice reform, workforce development, youth services, and public health.